Seymour Engineering has been involved with multiple dredging projects, some of which are shown below.

 Brochure: Moreton Bayou Dredging

 The Jackson County Board of Supervisors hired Seymour Engineering to take the lead on dredging Moreton Bayou.
-The work consisted of permitting, surveying, and dredging approximately 30,000 cubic yards of material.
-This project was completed in 2008 and costs nearly $1.2 million.
+The work consisted of permitting, hydrographic surveying, submerged aquatic vegetation surveying, sediment testing, and dredging approximately 30,000 cubic yards of material.
+The material was transported and off-loaded at the Deer Island Beneficial Use Site.
+The project was completed in 2008 and costs nearly $1.1 million.

 Hurricane Isaac Navigational Channel Restoration

 Hurricane Isaac caused a number of channels to become filled with sandy silt and in need of dredging.
 Seymour Engineering was hired by the Jackson County Board of Supervisors to take the lead on these projects.
-These projects were funded by FEMA and many are still in the process of being completed.
-Completed channels with completion year and approximate construction cost are below.
+Dredge, debris removal and monitoring were performed at the following sites: